 The Infrastructure Advisory Commission reviewed the lists of recommended water and sewer infrastructure projects and issued a list of recommended projects to the governor.
-The advisory commission certified that each project submitted is a necessary investment in water and sewer infrastructure as defined in the American Rescue Plan Act and all applicable guidance.
 Montana's Governor considered the recommendations of the advisory commission and reviewed the projects to ensure compliance with the American Rescue Plan Act and all applicable guidance before making awards.